-3.3 B+-trees
+3.3 B-trees

-JFFS3 uses $B^+$ -trees and this subsection makes a short introduction to $B^+$ -trees.
+JFFS3 uses B^+ -trees and this subsection makes a short introduction to B^+ -trees.
 There is a plenty of books where one may find more information.
+There are also many on-line resources available, e.g. [6].

 The inexact definition of B-tree may be formulated as a balanced search tree where each node may have many children.
 The branching factor or the fanout defines the maximal number of node's children.
-While B-trees may contain both useful data and keys and links in non-leaf nodes, $B^+$ -trees are B-trees which store data only in leaf nodes, while non-leaf nodes contain only keys and links.
+While B-trees may contain both useful data and keys and links in non-leaf nodes, B^+ -trees are B-trees which store data only in leaf nodes, while non-leaf nodes contain only keys and links.